Lifeng-Liang/DbEntry/doc/en/ASP.NET/DbEntryDataSource.md

 }
 ````

 The values are key value dictionary of the object, the values type are not match of the object fields type.
-So it's hard to use.
+So it's not very easy to use.
 But it’s the original data come from GridView.
 It's a bad news.
 And the good news is mostly we don’t need to override this function.